What is Traffic Calming?

 How are streets prioritized for funding?

-The priorities are based on availible funding for the current fiscal year.
+The priorities are based on available funding for the current fiscal year.